So, what brings you to therapy?

 Every phase of life brings its own challenges — whether you’re navigating high school, adjusting to life with a newborn, or switching careers.
 Having a counselor throughout these life transitions can provide a confidential, nonjudgmental space to process emotions, build coping skills, and create a plan for lasting change.

-I also have extensive experience supporting young adults ages 10–18 as they navigate challenges such as bullying, interpersonal conflict, parent–child relationship struggles, and concerns related to self-harm or suicidal thoughts.
-My goal is to provide an open, honest, and safe space where teens can feel heard, supported, and empowered to develop healthier coping strategies and stronger relationships.
+We also support young adults ages 10–18 as they navigate challenges such as bullying, interpersonal conflict, parent–child relationship struggles, and concerns related to self-harm or suicidal thoughts.
+The goal is to provide an open, honest, and safe space where teens can feel heard, supported, and empowered to develop healthier coping strategies and stronger relationships.